Friends (Easybeats album)

-Friends is the sixth and final studio album by Australian rock band the Easybeats.
+Friends is the sixth and final studio album by the Australian rock band the Easybeats.
 It was released in early 1970 as part of the group's new recording contract with Polydor Records.
 It would be the only album Polydor released of the band as they broke up before its release.

 History & Production

 In 1969, the group parted ways with their production company Albert Productions and their international record company United Artists Records.
 After signing with Polydor Records, the Easybeats teamed up with producer Ray Singer for the single "St. Louis" and its B-side "I Can't Find Love".
 The single failed to chart in the UK, but reached #21 on the Go-Set Charts in their home country of Australia.

 In August the band's key songwriters, Harry Vanda and George Young, took over a small recording studio located in an apartment in Moscow Road, London.
 The studio was previously used for recording jingles for pirate radio.
 The pair used the studios to record various demos for other artists, sometimes using other members of the Easybeats to contribute instrumentation and vocals.
 These demo recordings, along with the two songs recorded with Ray Singer were released by Polydor as Friends in the UK and Australia.